SaaS Portal Navigation Redesign

 Findings in Usability Test

-We have conducted Unmoderated remote test for few tasks with 5 existing users.
-Below are the average results based on test results.
+We conducted an unmoderated remote usability test covering several tasks with 5 existing users.
+The table below shows average results.

 Task